pingforhelp/BCA/Docs/Computer Sci/Unit-1_C.md

 - [Unformatted I/O Functions](#unformatted-io-functions)
 - [Bonus](#how-to-setup-a-ide-for-c-bonus-topic)

 # Types of software
 Introduction Computer Programming is the process of designing and writing a sequence of instructions（a program) that tells a computer how to perform tasks.
 A program translates human logic into a form that hardware can execute.
 Think of it like writing a recipe for the computer.
 The recipe is the program, the ingredients are the data, and the steps are the instructions.
 The person who writes these instructions is called a **Programmer**, and they write them in a special language called a <u>programming language</u>.
 The entire set of instructions written in a programming language is called Source code.
 Programming matters:
-- Automates tasks, performs computations fast.
+- Automates tasks, performs, computations, fast.
-- Builds software systems (apps, OS, games, web services).
+- Builds software systems (apps, OS, games, web-services).
-- Bridges problem-solving (algorithmic thinking) and machine execution.
+- Bridges **problem-solving** (algorithmic thinking) and machine execution.

 Types of software: Software is a collection of programs and data that tells a computer what to do.
 It is broadly divided into two main categories:
 1. System Software: This software acts as an intermediary between the computer hardware and the user's applications.
 Its main purpose is to manage the computer's resources.
 Examples:
    - Operating Systems (OS): Windows, MacOS, Linux, Android.
 They manage all. other software and hardware on the computer.
     - Device Drivers: Software that allows the OS to communicate with hardware devices like printers, keyboards, and webcams.
     - Utilities: Programs designed for system maintenance, like antivirus software or disk cleanup tools.
 2. Application Software: This software is designed to perform specific tasks for the end-user.
 It runs on top of the system software.
 Examples:
 - Web Browsers: Mozilla Firefox, DuckDuckgo.
 - Word Processors: Microsoft Word, Google Docs, LibreOffice.